-NOS4R2, by Joe Hill reads like a children’s book for adults blended with a dark thriller.
+NOS4R2, by Joe Hill, reads like a children’s book for adults blended with a dark thriller.
 Though surreal, perhaps bizarre, the increasing conflict kept me enthralled.
-It’s been a while since I felt I couldn’t put a book down and while I maybe didn’t feel like that all the way through I did for most of the novel.
+It’s been a while since I felt I couldn’t put a book down and while I maybe didn’t feel like that all the way through, I did for most of the novel.
 This may be in part because Joe Hill has created a better heroine for me than many blockbusting movies.
-Victoria may be a mess but she’s a mess with reason, has stamina, purpose, tenacity, and a whole list of exceptional traits that many female leads lack.
-Perhaps some belief edged close to the line but in a world where Christmasland exists a thought or bike ride away I’m prepared to suspend my doubts for the sheer enjoyment of reading.
+Victoria may be a mess but she’s a mess with reason, has stamina, purpose, tenacity, and an entire list of exceptional traits that many female leads lack.
+Perhaps some belief edged close to the line, but in a world where Christmasland exists a thought or bike ride away, I’m prepared to suspend my doubts for the sheer enjoyment of reading.
 I like the way he stretches the story over time told at different points in the characters’ lives.
-I may never enjoy Christmas in quite the same way but will happily live with that too for such a well-thought and excellently presented story which tugs on so many emotional strings.
+I may never enjoy Christmas in quite the same way, but will happily live with that too for such a well-thought and excellently presented story which tugs on so many emotional strings.

-V-Wars edited by Jonathan Maberry best known for his Young Adult zombies book also writes for adults and proves he’s capable of handling the vampire genre.
-I started this because the series in in production.
+V-Wars, edited by Jonathan Maberry best known for his Young Adult zombie book, also writes for adults and proves he’s capable of handling the vampire genre.
+I started this because the series was in production.
 The thing instantly to stand out for me was I’ve never seen a multi-authored book arranged in this manner with the stories broken up into parts and a sliding timeline.
 I can easily see why and how this was adapted for television.

 Dracula, Bram Stoker: A re-read of a classic I’ve not touched for many years.
 A book of this type will always receive mixed reviews.
 A classic, by definition, is always a book of its time and will jar for a modern reader.
 Especially for a modern reader who has not read classic literature for most of their life.
-My childhood books included novels such as Tom Sawyer and Treasure Island so I have no problem with reading this.
-At such times when Dickens was popular, writers were paid by the word so if any such novels feel padded there’s a reason.
-This book does feel overlong, and if written/edited now would be much shorter.
-I’d particularly forgotten the peculiar way Van Helsing speaks which I read with a blend of irritation and amusing pleasure.
+My childhood books included novels such as Tom Sawyer and Treasure Island, so I have no problem with reading this.
+At such times when Dickens was popular, writers were paid by the word, so if any such novels feel padded there’s a reason.
+This book feels overlong, and if written/edited now would be much shorter.
+I’d particularly forgotten the peculiar way Van Helsing speaks, which I read with a blend of irritation and amusing pleasure.
 In the 21st century the book has many faults, much of it reading like Victorian melodrama, and is far from horrifying, but in 1897 Dracula would have been petrifying.
-It’s almost impossible to review a book of this type so it’s important to understand how this novel was pivotal.
+It’s almost impossible to review a book of this type, so it’s important to understand how this novel was pivotal.

-The Long Dark Tea-Time of the Soul, Douglas Adams: Though I preferred the plot and concept of the first Dirk Gently book this one perhaps has the stronger ending.
-I advise to read them in order — connect them as Dirk would do.
+The Long Dark Tea-Time of the Soul, Douglas Adams: Though I preferred the plot and concept of the first Dirk Gently book, this one perhaps has the stronger ending.
+I advise reading them in order — connect them as Dirk would do.
 Well worth a read and to be forever haunted by an ominous fridge.